dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 To remove a like for an interpretation you can use a DELETE request to the same resource as for the like operation.

-The like status of an intepretation can be viewed by looking at the regular Web API representation:
+The like status of an interpretation can be viewed by looking at the regular Web API representation:

     GET /api/26/interpretations/{id}